 Notes

-1 This is a compilation of the Freedom of Information Act 1992 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 27 February 2009 of the Freedom of Information Act 1992 and includes the amendments made by the other written laws referred to in the following table 1a.
 The table also contains information about any reprint.

 Compilation table